 - If physically and physiologically well-equipped for the hikes and rough weather, there’s no reason women need to take extra caution.
 That’s how safe Patagonia is: nill crimes, nor any dangerous animals.

 - To all solo travelling ladies: she did it on her own, too.
 Use such tales to empower yourself!
+Also, read our guides on female solo travel to give you some ideas.

 - The weather may be windy and unpredictable, be prepared for that.
 Bring clothing for all kinds of weather: the sun may be out at a time but there could be a storm brewing!